 The committee regularly monitors student progress and attainment in all Year Groups, as well as analysing GCSE and A Level exam performance.
-This year, we have paid especial attention to our SEND students.
+This year, we have continued to pay special attention to our SEND students.
 The Inclusion Manager, Samina O'Brien, gave us a detailed presentation on what she has done to enhance the organisation, quality and consistency of provision for SEND students.
 This has included refining the accuracy of the SEND register, which, in turn, allows the committee to access accurately the progress and attainment data for SEND students in each year group.
 She has assisted departments in developing an appropriate graduated approach to SEND for their subject.
-Helen Stiles, Governor for Inclusion, meets regularly with Samina.
-Governors asked several questions to reassure themselves that the provision for SEND students was effective.
-Our monitoring of their progress and attainment in each year group confirms that their learning is on a par with their peers'.

-Our examination of GCSE and A Level result in both 2021 and 2022 gave much cause for celebration.
-Governors were particularly pleased to note that 2022 results did not show a slump from 2021, as has been experienced Nationally, affirming the school's and governors' determination to uphold standards when awarding Teacher Assessed Grades for the exams missed in 2021 because of Covid.
-In such a highly performing school, our eye is naturally drawn to outliers and governors relentlessly enquire about subjects where the results are not quite up to the usual standards and receive regular reports about remedial action.
+Our examination of GCSE and A Level result in both continue to be strong.
+In such a highly performing school, our eye is naturally drawn to areas where performance is lower than expected and governors relentlessly enquire about subjects where the results are not quite up to the usual standards and receive regular reports about remedial action.